peripateticlearner/About-me/README.md

 - 👋 Hi, my name is Ali Kirat.
-I'm an entrepreneur, educator, and self-taught programmer and aspiring data scientist.
+I'm an entrepreneur, educator, and self-taught programmer.
 - 👀 I’m interested in learning, coffee, hikes, traveling, and soccer.
-- 🌱 I’m currently learning everything.
-I'm learning python, fullstack development, and project managament.
+- 🌱 I’m learning Python, full-stack development, and product management.
 - 💞️ I’m looking to collaborate with other content creators.
-- ⚡  Fun fact: I'm new to the world of coding, although I've been a connoisseur of tech for many years.
+- ⚡  Fun fact: I'm new to the world of coding, although I've been a tech connoisseur for many years.
 - My skills include, but are not limited to:
       HTML, CSS, Domains, Web Hosting, FTP,
       Git, Github, Responsive Typography,
-      Flexbox, Media Queries & Standard Breakpoints.
+      Flexbox, Media Queries, & Standard Breakpoints.

 <!---